 Short-term Care: Rehospitalizations

-This metric tracks the number of times residents are rehospitalized per thousand days of short-term resident care.
-Staying out of the hospital during rehabilitation is key to restoring the physical abilities of patients.
+This is the number of times residents are rehospitalized per thousand days of short-term care.
+There is typically a correlation between keeping patients out of the hospital and a nursing home's quality of short-term rehabilitation.

 Short-term Care: ER Visits